ShrihariGaikwad/Simon-Game/ReadMe.md

 # Simon game

-This is my first project
+This is my first javascript project